 EU-Citizen.Science is an online platform for sharing knowledge, tools, training and resources for citizen science – by the community, for the community.

-The vision for the platform is to aid in the mainstreaming of citizen science, and build on the growing impact of citizens participating in research across the full range of scientific enquiry, by supporting the sharing of knowledge, know-how, and experience between anyone doing or wanting to do citizen science.
+The vision for the platform is to serve as a Knowledge Hub, in aid of the mainstreaming of citizen science, and build on the growing impact of citizens participating in research across the full range of scientific enquiry.
+We accomplish this by supporting the sharing of knowledge, know-how, and experience between anyone doing or wanting to do citizen science.

 On this platform you will find:

-- a Resources section for sharing useful citizen science resources
+- Resources that are useful for citizen science practitioners

-- Community Forums for questions, conversations, and collaboration (in the 2nd release of the platform)
+- Community Forums for questions, conversations, and collaboration with the rest of the community.

 Spotted something missing?
-You can add your own Resources here, or add your own Project here.
+You can add your own profiles for Resources, Projects, and Training via the +ADD button in the top menu.
 Have a suggestion for us?
 Please share your thoughts in our community feedback forum or in the contact section.

 The EU-Citizen.Science project has been funded by the European Commission Horizon 2020 programme, in the Science with and for Society programme of work (also known as SwafS).
 Our mission is ambitious –to become the reference point for citizen science through cross-network knowledge sharing for citizen science participants, practitioners, researchers, policy makers and society across Europe